darrenhankins/demo-gatsby-netlify-cms/src/pages/news/this-is-a-test.md

 ---
 templateKey: news-post
-title: This is a test
+title: This is a NEW test
 date: 2020-12-28T00:41:27.016Z
 description: This is a test description.
 featuredpost: true